5jotters/vRF-briefing/docs/LocalProcedures.md

 ### 2.  **TAXI**

 Once ready for taxi each formation will ask to GND/TWR controller for taxing to active,  RWY 03R or 03L.
 Each formation will start taxi not before the preceding one according to the ATO.
-In the event of a flight unable to accoplish with their taxi time, it will communicate this event in GND/TWR frequency and the following formation in the ATO  will ask for taxing to the active  in order to avoid delays.
+If one formation has problems at start-up then following formation according to the ATO will ask for taxing to holding point of runway in use in order to avoid taxi collapsing.

 When leader starts taxing will communicate in interflight freq: "Spartan 1, taxing RWY 05R, QNH 29,90".
 All wingmen will acknowledge: "Spartan 2, QNH 29,90".

-All formations will hold in the active arming zone, waiting their respective take off times.
+All formations will hold the active arming zone waiting their respective take off times.
 In the South EOR south of taxiway Alpha, park in the most southern slot available and fill to the north.
 In the South EOR north of taxiway Alpha, park in the most northern slot available and fill to the south.

 ![](../Images/NellisAFB.png)